pablodecm/phd_thesis/src/104_chapter_4.md

 symbolic differentiation.
 In fact, modern computational that include automatic differenciation such as [TensorFlow]{.smallcaps}
 [@tensorflow2015-whitepaper]
-or [PyTorch]{.smallcaps} [@paszke2017automatic] can be used to compute higher-order gradients (e.g. Hessian matrix elements), which are useful in [Chapter @sec:inferno] to build a differentiable approximation the covariance matrix based on a summary statistic.
+or [PyTorch]{.smallcaps} [@paszke2017automatic] may also be used to compute higher-order gradients (e.g. Hessian matrix elements), which are useful in [Chapter @sec:inferno] to build a differentiable approximation the covariance matrix based on a summary statistic.

-As mentioned before, reverse mode automatic differentiation can be used to computed the gradients of an arbitrary function as long as it can be represented as a computation graph containing differentiable simple operations.
+As mentioned before, reverse mode automatic differentiation can be used to computed the gradients of an arbitrary function as long as it can be represented as a computational graph containing differentiable simple operations.
 Thus the neural network model $f(\boldsymbol{x}; \boldsymbol{\phi})$ is not restricted to the composition of layers of the